Thomas Palmer (died 1553): Somerset's fall and Lady Jane Grey

 Palmer, on 7 October 1551, was the first to disclose Somerset's treason, the declaration being made in the Earl of Warwick's garden.
 He had evidently hoped to rise with Warwick, shortly known as John Dudley, 1st Duke of Northumberland.
 Having secured several monastic grants, he was building himself a house in the Strand.
 On 18 February 1552, he had a pardon for all treasons, clearing him from suspicion as a former follower of Somerset; and on 3 March following he was appointed a commissioner for the division of the debatable land on the borders.

 He was an adherent of Lady Jane Grey, and had been too prominent to escape when Northumberland fell.
 He was sent to the Tower of London on 25 July 1553, arraigned and condemned on 19 August 1553.
-Palmer was the only accused man on that day to protest and he shouted that the judges themselves had formed Jane's council and they deserved as much or more punishment than him, and the trial was unlawful.
+Palmer was the only accused man on that day to protest: he shouted that the judges themselves had formed Jane's council; that they deserved as much or more punishment than him; that the trial was unlawful.
 He was brought out for execution on 22 August, with Sir John Gates and the Duke of Northumberland.
 He had heard mass before execution, and taken the sacrament in one kind; but when he came on the scaffold, covered with the blood of those who had just been beheaded, he made a speech in which he said that he died a Protestant.

 Family

 Of Sir Thomas's two elder brothers, the first, Sir John, known as 'Buskin Palmer' or 'Long Palmer', was sheriff of Surrey and Sussex successively in 1533 and 1543.
 Palmer [John] was a sick man when he made his will on 7 January 1563 and he died before the day was out.
 His second brother was Sir Henry Palmer (d.
 1559), of Wingham in Kent.
 Sir Henry married Jane, daughter of Sir Richard Windebank of Guisnes, and left three sons—Sir Thomas Palmer 'the Travailer,' Arnold, and Edward.
+His sister Katherine Palmer (d.
+15 December 1576) was abbess of Syon Abbey during its peregrination in the Netherlands, responsible for preserving the only English religious community to continue unbroken through the Reformation.